Learn What is User Acceptance Testing (UAT), Along with its Definition, Types, Steps, and Examples:

 The decision would be either to:

-- Push the go-live date, fix the issue first and then move on
+- Push the go-live date, fix the issue first and then move on.

-- Leave the bug as is
+- Leave the bug as it is.

 - Alpha testing is when UAT is carried out in the software builder’s environment and is more significant in the context of commercial off the shelf software.